 If you still have a white or silver vinyl duct hose, it should be replaced immediately.
 It is flammable and if ignited by the dryer it will burn and cause a house fire.
 All national and local building codes now require metal ducting for clothes dryers.
 Ideally, you should use rigid aluminum tubing pieces between the dryer and the outside vent.
 This type of tubing does the best job of resisting the collection of lint in the duct and cannot be easily crushed.
 Flexible aluminum ducting is available, however, it is more prone to collecting lint inside.

 One last step is to clean the exterior vent.
-Again remove as much lint as possible using your hand or a shop vacuum.
+Again remove as much lint as possible using your hand or a bursh.
 You may need a screwdriver or another tool to hold the vent flap open for easier cleaning.
-If you live in a high humidity area or use your dryer more than twice weekly, you may need to clean this vent several times per year.
+If you live in a high humidity area or use your dryer more than twice weekly, you should clean this vent several times per year.

 Use the Dryer Safely

 - If possible, clothing that has been soiled by volatile chemicals like gasoline, cleaning agents or even large amounts of cooking oil should not be dried in a clothes dryer.
 If they must be dried in the machine, wash the clothing more than once to minimize the risk of fire.
 Use the lowest heat setting and shortest drying cycle possible.
 Use a cycle with a cool-down period at the end of the cycle to prevent ignition.